Are you accepting new clients?

 What are your therapy Intake fees?

 For our intake session, several documents need to be read and completed PRIOR to beginning.
 To send them to you, I will need full names, email addresses, and telephone numbers from you and any partner(s) who will join you for sessions.
 If you have questions about these documents as you read them, leave them unsigned and have them available for the beginning of our intake session where I will be discussing them with you and answering any questions/concerns you may have.
-If you feel that they may prohibit you from wanting to engage in services, please call me prior to my 48 hour cancellation policy to discuss and/or cancel.
+If you feel that they may prohibit you from wanting to engage in services, please call me prior to my 48 hour cancellation policy to discuss and/or cancel the appointment.

 What are your therapy fees?